Meet the team

 Dr. Dionysis Zindros

-scaling blockchains, light clients, fast bootstrapping, algorithms, software engineering
+consensus, light clients, bridges, interoperability, fast bootstrapping, algorithms, software engineering

-Dionysis is a post-doctoral blockchain researcher at Stanford University.
+Dionysis is a co-founder and researcher at Common Prefix focusing on consensus, light clients, bridges, interoperability, and fast bootstrapping.
+He did his post-doc at Stanford University, advised by David Tse.
 He holds a PhD from the University of Athens, advised by Aggelos Kiayias, and an Electrical and Computer Engineering degree from the National Technical University of Athens.
-He specializes in blockchain scalability via light clients and fast bootstrapping.
-Among other venues he has published in IEEE S&P (Oakland), ACM CCS, ESORICS, and Financial Crypto, and presented at Black Hat Europe and Asia.
+Among other venues, he has published in IEEE S&P (Oakland), ACM CCS, ESORICS, and Financial Crypto, and presented at Black Hat Europe and Asia.
 Highlights of his research include the papers Non-Interactive Proofs of Proof-of-Work, Proof-of-Stake Sidechains, and Proof-of-Work Sidechains.